isaacnmm/pestpolicy-hugo2XX/content/posts/sunday-lawn-care-cost/index.md

 When you go to Sunday's website and enter your address and lawn size, their system calculates an estimated annual cost for your customized base plan.
 This annual cost is then typically broken down into payments per shipment.

-## Sunday�s Individual Product Pricing
+## Sundays Individual Product Pricing

 Beyond the main subscription plan, Sunday also sells a variety of individual products, which can be purchased separately without a subscription or as add-ons to an existing plan.
 These individual products cover specific needs like targeted weed control, pest solutions, or grass seed.